ajeetdsouza/zoxide/README.md

 [![crates.io][crates.io-badge]][crates.io]

-> A faster way to navigate your filesystem
+> A smarter cd command

 `zoxide` is a blazing fast replacement for your `cd` command, inspired by [`z`][z] and [`z.lua`][z.lua].
 It keeps track of the directories you use most